-Nestled underneath shrubs and between limestone crevices hides a small, spineless, psychedelic cactus that holds profound cultural significance for Indigenous peoples.
-This plant is known as the Peyote cactus and it grows wild in a small region of the southwestern United States and northern Mexico.
+Nestled underneath shrubs in the Chihuahuan desert hides a small, spineless, psychedelic cactus that holds profound cultural significance for Indigenous peoples of North America.
+This plant is known as the peyote cactus and its natural habitat covers a small region of the southwestern United States and northern Mexico.

 Ceremonial Use of the Peyote Cactus

-The ceremonial use of Peyote dates back thousands of years and has ties to Indigenous communities such as the Huichol, Navajo, Comanche, and Tarahumara.
-To these people, the Peyote cactus is a sacred medicine.
+The ceremonial use of peyote dates back thousands of years and has ties to Indigenous communities such as the Huichol, Navajo, Comanche, and Tarahumara.
+To these people, the peyote cactus is a sacred medicine, capable of healing ones mind, body, and spirit.

 Evidence of peyote use has been found at archaeological sites dating back at least 5000 years.
 Small buttons used in traditional ceremonies have been found at theses sites.
-These small buttons are either chewed or boiled in water to produce a tea which is then consumed.
+These small, dried, buttons are either chewed or boiled in water to produce a tea which is then consumed during these ceremonies.

 The effects of the Peyote cactus are very profound and similar to that of ayahuasca or psilocybin mushrooms.
 It produces a state of euphoria, colorful visions, and a feeling of being one with the universe as well as nature.
 Many believe that it brings them to a higher state of consciousness.